Last updated 16 April 2022

 Transmission of chickenpox occurs via infected respiratory tract secretions, respiratory droplets, and fluid from the blisters.
 A person is infectious from one to two days before the rash appears, to the time the blisters crust over and no longer contain fluid.

 Treatment and Care

 There is no cure for chickenpox.
-Care for chickenpox usually includes use of pain medications and topical treatments for the itchy rash, blisters, and scabs.
+Care for chickenpox usually includes pain medications and topical treatments for the itchy rash, blisters, and scabs.

 In serious cases of varicella, antiviral drugs can alter the course of the illness.
 These are typically given early to people at highest risk of complications, including sick children and pregnant women.

 Chickenpox is usually a mild disease in children, and they generally do not experience complications.
-In some cases, however, secondary bacterial infections related to lesions can occur.
+However, secondary bacterial infections related to lesions can occur.
 Other possible complications include pneumonia and neurological complications.
-Complications are more likely for children under age 1, anyone over age 15, and people who have weakened immune systems.
+Complications are more likely for children under age 1, anyone over age 15, and people with weakened immune systems.
 Chickenpox infection in pregnancy can be risky to the mother, to the pregnancy, and to the newborn.

 Available Vaccines and Vaccination Campaigns